zahidraza/andon-system/android-app/README.md

     Get all Issue raised by this user if fixAt != null
-        User X fixed Problem X of TeamY:BuyerZ. else if fixAt != null : Issue not fixed yet
+        User X fixed Problem X of TeamY:BuyerZ. else if ackAt != null : Issue not fixed yet
         User X acknowleged Problem X of TeamY:BuyerZ. else
         Problem X for dField1 Y:Buyer Z was raised by you.